 2. How much should online coaching cost?

-The cost of online coaching depends on various factors like the trainer’s experience and expertise, how much time they dedicate to the client, how comprehensive the training and nutrition plans are, and the competition’s pricing.
+The cost of online coaching depends on various factors, such as the trainer’s experience and expertise, how much time they dedicate to the client, the comprehensiveness of the training and nutrition plans, and the competition’s pricing.